Immersive-Collective/Open360Mocap/README.md

 # Open360Mocap
-Open360Mocap is an open-source, hardware-agnostic framework for full-body motion capture using a combination of IMUs and a single 360° camera, aiming for accurate, drift-free, and globally-referenced XR tracking.

-**Short description:**
-Open360Mocap is an open-source, hardware-agnostic framework for full-body motion capture using a combination of IMUs and a single 360° camera, aiming for accurate, drift-free, and globally-referenced XR tracking.

-**README.md**

-# Open360Mocap

 Open360Mocap is an open-source framework for accurate and robust full-body motion capture.
 By combining affordable IMU sensors with a single 360° camera, Open360Mocap bridges the gap between robust body tracking and global spatial anchoring for XR, animation, and research applications.